druskus20/dots/nvim/.config/nvim/README.md

 Aniseed "bridges the gap between Fennel and Lua".
-It does, among other things, by compiling the Fennel code and generating its lua counterpart in `./lua`.
+It does, among other things, by compiling the Fennel code and generating its Lua counterpart in `./lua`.
 So basically, we just need a small `init.lua` file to load aniseed for us.
-That's it, that's all the lua we need to touch.
+That's it, that's all the Lua we need to touch.

 ## Neovim is broken, how fix?